Glue42/core/README.md

 ## Contributing

 Glue42 Core employs the Developer Certificate of Origin (DCO) process to manage its contributions.
-Please review the [contributing guidelines](https://github.com/glue42/core/CONTRIBUTING.md/master/LICENSE) for more details.
+Please review the [contributing guidelines](https://github.com/Glue42/core/blob/master/CONTRIBUTING.md) for more details.

 ### Setup

-Do you want to contribute to Glue42 Core?
+Do you want to check out the codebase?
 We welcome that, check out the [CONTRIBUTING](https://github.com/Glue42/core/blob/master/CONTRIBUTING.md) page for more info on how to get set up with the repo.

 ## Code of Conduct